-To encourage people in the database to create a login name and password, you'll need to find everyone in your database who doesn't have one, and send them an email with a link to create a login and password.
+To encourage people in the database to create a login name and password at once, you'll find everyone in your database who doesn't have one and send them an email with a link to create a login and password.
+To do so:

 - Create the Email Audience